plumed/plumed2/user-doc/VES.md

 The VES code is developed by [Omar Valsson](http://www.valsson.info), see the [homepage of the VES code](http://www.ves-code.org) for further information.

-The theory of VES is briefly explained \subpage ves_theory "here".
+The theory of Variationally Enhanced Sampling is briefly explained \subpage ves_theory "here".

 The VES code is an optional module that needes to be enabled when configuring the compilation of PLUMED by using the '\-\-enable-modules=ves'